adrialu/terraform-consul/terraform/README.md

 	- a `web` network is used by the `proxy` and `web` instances for HTTP communication
 	- each network has its own CIDR

+`terraform.tfvars`
+- defines variable beforehand instead of having to input them interactively
+	- see `terraform.tfvars.example` and comments in `variables.tf`

 ## Usage

 ```